timm/ezr/docs/tutorial.md

 test the model on that new data before changing and biasing that model with that new information).
-So in part two,  we will apply an incremental learning strategy where  a model learned from the first  $i < N$ examples is applied to all the remaining $(i+1)  \le j \le N$.
+So in part two,  we will apply an incremental learning strategy where  a model learned from the first  $ i \lt N $ examples is applied to all the remaining $ (i+1)  \le j \le N $.

-Thridly, the first part assumes we can acccess correct labels for all the data-- which may not be true.
+Thirdly, the first part assumes we can access correct labels for all the data-- which may not be true.
 For example, suppose we are standing in a used car yard with 400 cars.
 Suppose further we want a car that is light (since they cost less),  and which has good acceleration and miles per gallon: